webplatform/docs/concepts/programming/variables_in_javascript/index.md

 The Boolean type has two literal values: <code>true</code> and <code>false</code>.

 Do not confuse the primitive Boolean values <code>true</code> and <code>false</code> with the true and false values of the Boolean object.
 The Boolean object is a wrapper around the primitive Boolean data type.
-See [/en-US/docs/JavaScript/Guide/Predefined_Core_Objects#Boolean_Object Boolean Object] for more information.

 ===Integers===